finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 [EARLY ACCESS] Get portfolio commands

-Gets all the commands that modified a single portfolio, including any input transactions.
+Get all the commands that modified a portfolio, including any input transactions.

 ### Example
 ```java